What is Portfolio Rebalancing?

 - It helps us to balance the risk and returns from the stocks as per our investment strategy.

 - It helps us to track and maintain our financial returns and expectations.
 A habit of rebalancing will help to achieve the desirous level of return.

 - Rebalancing will mitigate unwanted risks.

 - Frequent rebalancing leads to higher transaction costs.
 In many cases, net income is reduced due to the offset of higher costs.
-Experience and knowledge are required to understand how frequently portfolio needs to be rebalanced and if it’s actually required so that unnecessary transaction costs can be avoided.
+Experience and knowledge are required to understand how frequently the portfolio needs to be rebalanced and if it’s actually required so that unnecessary transaction costs can be avoided.

 - Wrong decisions can lead to higher exposure to risk.